Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 `llvmexpr` provides two powerful VapourSynth functions that evaluate mathematical or logical expressions: `Expr` and `SingleExpr`.
 Their core is the `expr` string, which uses Reverse Polish Notation (RPN).
 This guide details the syntax of that string, highlighting the differences between the two functions.

+> [!NOTE]
-Note that `Expr` has two backends: the standard CPU `llvmexpr.Expr` and the GPU-accelerated `llvmexpr.VkExpr`.
-Both share the same syntax and semantics described here.
+> `Expr` has two backends: the standard CPU `llvmexpr.Expr` and the GPU-accelerated `llvmexpr.VkExpr`.
+The core postfix language is shared, but `VkExpr` adds a multi-pass execution pipeline and `bufN` intermediate buffers, so the full set of capabilities is not identical.

 > [!NOTE]
 > `VkExpr` additionally supports a multi-pass pipeline using `##` stage separators and `bufN` intermediate buffers.
 See the `VkExpr`-specific section under [4.4.
 Data Access & Output](#44-data-access--output).